-With professional basketball season starting in late October, Division I college basketball season starting in early November, and both running into spring, get ready to hear whistles blowing and sneakers squeaking on the hardwood.
+With the professional basketball season starting in late October, Division I college basketball season starting in early November, and both running into spring, get ready to hear whistles blowing and sneakers squeaking on the hardwood.

-At the center of it all is historic Madison Square Garden (pictured), where the legendary New York Knicks play their home games.
+At the center of it all is historic Madison Square Garden, where the legendary New York Knicks play their home games.
 Be on the lookout for celebrities like Spike Lee, "Saturday Night Live" cast members, and other sports stars who sit courtside to see and be seen at one of New York City's most popular sports attractions.